7 Things Your Software Programmer Secretly Wants You to Know

 - The term “programmer,” can be considered an oversimplification in title, which has sparked much debate between those who would prefer to be recognized more specifically as analysts, developers or computer scientists.

 - Based on the ambiguity of the term, their role could include:

 - Source code editing

-- Simply stated, these expert linguists make something difficult and foreign to most of us look very easy.
+- Programmers know the necessary languages used for writing and fixing software.
+They can make something that might seem difficult and foreign to most of us look very easy.

 Cheers to these hardworking professionals.
 According to Job Tips for Geeks, “To those who solve the most complex technical problems in creative and elegant ways, yet are forced to distill their career for most people down to ‘I work with computers.’”
 Thank you, for all you do.